zhilizheng/qsubshcom/README.md

 # qsubshcom

-The job submitter for PBS Pro (IMB), Torque (Tinaroo, Flashlite) and SGE (QBI).
+An easy job submitter for PBS Pro (IMB), Torque (Tinaroo, Flashlite), SGE (old QBI) and Slurm(new QBI); it works on all clusters based on these system, not for UQ only.

-qsubshcom will determine the cluster type automatically, and call the correct qsub command.
+qsubshcom will determine the cluster type automatically, and call the correct submit command.

 It can run across all of these cluster, you don't have to rewrite the script again and again in order to run on different cluster.